 With the perimeter layer absent, humans – both malicious outsiders and negligent insiders – have near-direct access to the interior security layers.
 For some enterprise organizations, they may have already taken steps to embrace edge computing; however, for many this security layer is instrumental in protecting mission-critical assets.

-The How: Tackle Cybersecurity In A Remote Work Environment
+The How: Tackle Cybersecurity In A Hybrid Work Environment

-With the need to move employees to a remote work environment, businesses are forced to take on this added cybersecurity risk.
+With the need to move employees to a hybrid work environment, businesses are forced to take on this added cybersecurity risk.

 So, how can they make this necessary change securely – and fast?